tarun1219/arrayanUpdated/README.md

 ## Modifications

-We have modified the existing [Resilient DB GraphQL APIs](https://github.com/ResilientApp/ResilientDB-GraphQL) catering the needs of a blockchain-based food supply chain and added a new API to fetch the products in the [forked repo](https://github.com/Amoolya-Reddy/ResilientDB-GraphQL)
+We have modified the existing [ResilientDB GraphQL APIs](https://github.com/ResilientApp/ResilientDB-GraphQL) catering the needs of a blockchain-based food supply chain and added a new API to fetch the products in the [forked repo](https://github.com/Amoolya-Reddy/ResilientDB-GraphQL)

 ## Features and User Guide